FINDING YOUR COMPETITORS IN GOOGLE (so you can crush them)01 of June 2018

 Afterwards, you will record the websites that come up within the first 15 positions in Google.
 You’ll then evaluate each of these sites using a free tool that will help you determine how strong of a competitor those sites are and how difficult it will be to outrank them in Google.

 The SOP download includes simple step-by-step instructions that anyone with basic computer skills will be able to manage.
-It will take you or your freelancer through all of the steps necessary to finish a competitive analysis and uses only free tools to collect the information that you need.
+It will take you or your freelancer through all of the steps necessary to finish a competitive analysis and uses some excellent free online tools to collect the information that you need to determine your position in the market.